openshift/enhancements/enhancements/multi-arch/okd-ppc64le-builds.md

 - Build and release OKD payloads for ppc64le alongside x86_64.
 - Update documentation to reflect ppc64le availability

-### Risks and Mitigations

-What are the risks of this proposal and how do we mitigate.
-Think broadly.
-For example, consider both security and how this will impact the larger OKD ecosystem.

-How will security be reviewed and by whom?
-How will UX be reviewed and by whom?

-Consider including folks that also work outside your immediate sub-project.

 ## Design Details

 ### Test Plan